 The ground has the capacity to quickly cool down overnight and the air just above the ground space cools immediately as well, a presence of moisture in it cools to its dew point thus forming fog.

 22. Would you not mind flying fatigue?
-What are the counter measures to avoid in flight fatigue?
+What are the countermeasures to avoid in-flight fatigue?

 No, I would never fly fatigue.
 Flying fatigue impacts a lot.

-There are a number of new solutions and counter measures that are prevalent to lower the rate of fatigue in pilots.
+There are a number of new solutions and countermeasures that are prevalent to lower the rate of fatigue in pilots.
 They are:

-During a 90 minutes flight a small nap provision of 40 minutes has proven results in better attention and better Psychomotor Vigilance Test results.
+During a 90 minutes flight, a small nap provision of 40 minutes has proven results in better attention and better Psychomotor Vigilance Test results.

 This has resulted in faster response rates and fewer lapses than the control group who has not availed the napping provision.

-In-seat cockpit napping, is also a risk management tool but still not employed by most of the airlines.
+In-seat cockpit napping is also a risk management tool but still not employed by most of the airlines.

-A roistered system in the flight could give a set of well rested crew team who are alert and are well able to support in vital in-flight situations.
+A roistered system in the flight could give a set of well-rested crew team who are alert and are well able to support in vital in-flight situations.

-A proper roister could give enough time for a set of crew to have activity breaks, cockpit napping, bunk sleep etc.
+A proper roister could give enough time for a set of crew to have activity breaks, cockpit napping, bunk sleep, etc.

-A further in depth research needs to be conducted on the optimal number of crew members sufficient for properly rested crew members to operate the in-flight operations.
+Further in-depth research needs to be conducted on the optimal number of crew members sufficient for properly rested crew members to operate the in-flight operations.

-Another very effective fatigue management technique is the bunk sleeping.
+Another very effective fatigue management technique is bunk sleeping.
 Based on the time zone from which the pilot takes off, he can decide and fix a time span when he may feel drowsy.
 He can assign this time for a Bunk sleep to keep himself alert when he is in the seat.

 Proper lighting in the cockpit: